Building relationships between Aboriginal communities, explorers and government

 Consultation: meetings and workshops

-We plan to hear from more groups commencing in February 2017 to build a more comprehensive understanding of what is happening across the state.
+We plan to hear from more groups commencing over the next 3 months to build a more comprehensive understanding of what is happening across the state.

 If you are unavailable during the above times, we would be happy to arrange to meet at a later date.